Why Silicon Valley's Unified Response To Charlottesville Is Crucial

 GoFundMe

-Reuters reported that GoFundMe has shut down multiple attempts to raise money for James Fields' legal defense.
+Reuters reported that GoFundMe has shut down multiple attempts to raise money for James Fields' legal defence.
 Fields is the man accused of driving his car into the crowd counter-protestors at Saturday's rally.

 Meanwhile, the site has been active in tweeting about campaigns supporting those who were injured in the attack.